Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 ### L19.
 Clockwork Forge

-Huron Stahlmast (a lawful evil human [cultist](https://www.dndbeyond.com/monsters/cultist) wearing [goggles of night](https://www.dndbeyond.com/magic-items/goggles-of-night)) awaits the characters in this elaborate workshop.
+Huron Stahlmast (a lawful evil [[Humans|human]] [cultist](https://www.dndbeyond.com/monsters/cultist) wearing [goggles of night](https://www.dndbeyond.com/magic-items/goggles-of-night)) awaits the characters in this elaborate workshop.
 If the drow ambassador from [area L9](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L9TrainingRoom "area L9") or Roguun from [area L14](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L14Smithy "area L14") escaped earlier encounters with the characters, he has joined Stahlmast here for the final fight.

 When the characters can see into this area, read:

 If the characters have managed to get this far without Stahlmast being alerted, he shows momentary surprise when he sees them, but his bravado quickly takes over.
 Either way, as soon as Stahlmast becomes aware of the characters, read:

 Stahlmast has no qualms about whom he works with, as long as those who serve him understand that he’s in charge.
-He might appeal to the characters as free adventurers, hoping to convince him that fighting against the [[Dwendalian Empire]] is a noble cause, or he might appeal to their greed, talking of how much wealth might be gained by breaking the empire’s power.
+He might appeal to the characters as free adventurers, hoping to convince him that fighting against the [[Dwendalian Empire]] is a noble cause, or he might appeal to their greed, talking of how much wealth might be gained by breaking the [[Dwendalian Empire|empire]]’s power.

 If the characters abandon their pledge to aid [[Hupperdook]] and instead agree to Stahlmast’s offer, they are granted a room of their choice within the lair and a weekly pay of 25 gp as his elite enforcers.
 The characters reach 3rd level (see “[Concluding the Adventure](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#ConcludingtheAdventure1 "Concluding the Adventure")”), but their path now leans toward working with the [[Kryn Dynasty]] and helping Stahlmast with his plots against [[Hupperdook]] and the [[Dwendalian Empire]].